History of Amiens: Second World War

-The rebuilding of downtown was not complete from already being heavily hit during the First World War, the city was again stricken by many bombings during the Second World War, in 1940, particularly during the Battle of Amiens in early June.
+The rebuilding of the city centre was not complete from already being heavily hit during the First World War, the city was again stricken by many bombings during the Second World War, in 1940, particularly during the Battle of Amiens in early June.
 During the Battle of France, Amiens was reached by the German Army's 1st Panzer Division on 20 May 1940, following two days of heavy air raids.
 The Germans gradually penetrated the city and two other armoured divisions supported the offensive.
 French and British units were installed in positions to the south of Amiens, and discharged field guns upon the city on 5 June.
 A last offensive of German armour in numeric superiority, committed from 6 to 8 June, overcame the Franco-British lock, the city definitely fell on 8 June and the Wehrmacht continued its breakthrough in the direction of its next target, Paris.
 However, the German losses were high: Nearly 200 tanks.
 Despite the later fighting, the cathedral and a few neighbourhoods were spared, including those Henriville and Saint-Leu.
 It had been defended by a battalion, the 7th Battalion, Royal Sussex Regiment, a Territorial infantry battalion of the British Army.
 Of 581 men with the battalion, 132 men are commemorated in CWGC burials, 165 are known to have become prisoners of war and many escaped back to Britain and formed 109th Light Anti-Aircraft Regiment, Royal Artillery.

 In 1942, the first reconstruction plans were underway by German officials, and by Pierre Dufau.

-On 4 January 1944, the Germans initiated an organised round-up, which resulted in the arrests of 21 Amiens Jews, joined by Jews from the Department.
+On 4 January 1944, the Germans initiated an organised round-up, which resulted in the arrests of 21 Amiens Jews, joined by Jews from the department.
 First held in Drancy internment camp, most were deported to Auschwitz-Birkenau by Convoy no. 66.
 There was only a single Amiens survivor, from this convoy, at the end of the war: Renée Louria, who recounted her terrible fate in the Courrier Picard in May 1945.

 On 18 February 1944, British aircraft bombed the prison in Amiens as part of Operation Jericho.
 The raid was intended to aid the escape of members of the French Resistance and political prisoners being held there.
 In all, 258 prisoners escaped.

 Prior to the Normandy landings of 6 June 1944, Allied aircraft concentrated on disabling communications in occupied France, and the railway junction at Longueau to the south east of Amiens was attacked by 200 bombers of the Royal Air Force on the night of the 12 and 13 June.
 There was much damage in the town itself.
 Amiens was liberated on 31 August 1944 by the 11th Armoured Division, part of 30 Corps commanded by Lieutenant-General Brian Horrocks.